AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 since it may also be hard to see multiple previous input commands at once.

 #### Planned:
-Add new settings to the user preference that allow the user to adjust the scroll speed and customize the number of commands displayed in the command history window.
+Add new settings to the user preference that allow the user to adjust the scroll speed and number of commands displayed in the command history window.